 This EMC Guide should always be read in conjunction with the 'Blue Guide' on the implementation of EU product rules.

 The purpose of this EMC Guide is to give guidance on certain matters and procedures of the Directive 2014/30/EU on the harmonisation of the laws of the Member States relating to electromagnetic compatibility (EMCD).
-References in this EMC Guide to the Union or the single market are, accordingly, to be understood as referring to the EEA, or to the EEA market.
-The EMC sector is falling under the Mutual Recognition Agreement on Conformity Assessment between the EU and Switzerland , therefore, they are to be understood also to apply to Switzerland.

 The Electromagnetic Compatibility (EMC) Directive 2014/30/EU (EMCD) repeals the previous EMCD 2004/108/EC and maintains the same objectives - to guarantee the free movement of equipment and to create an acceptable electromagnetic environment in the Union territory.

 The main objective of the EMCD is thus to regulate the electromagnetic compatibility of equipment.
 In order to achieve this objective, provisions have been put in place so that: